mpflynnx/mpflynnx/README.md

 :snake: Currently working towards a new career in software development.

-🌱 I’m currently learning Java and Azure Fundamentals.
+🌱 I’m currently learning Java and studying for the AZ-204: Developing Solutions for Microsoft Azure exam.

 <!--